5 effective social media campaigns from Science and Engineering

 Channel: Twitter

-Why it works: They are positioning themselves at the forefront in terms of shaping the debate with regards to neuroscience and COVID-19.
+Why it works: They are positioning themselves at the forefront in terms of shaping the debate with regard to neuroscience and COVID-19.

-People are already engaged with this issue and the followers of the Society of Neuroscience pages would be fascinated to learn and debate the links between COVID-19 and neuroscience.
+The Society for Neuroscience followers are already engaged with this issue.
+They know they would be fascinated to learn and debate the links between COVID-19 and neuroscience.

 As a result, they will see an increase in engagement from their following.